 “Her departure has left an irreplaceable chasm in countless lives but, thank God, we are all the richer for the sheer joy of her presence and everything she stood for.”

 My own thoughts?
-I will thank God, if my life has such an impact on others!
+I will thank God, if my life has such a positive impact on others!

 To your good health,